Why Trust OMD?

 Michigan State University

-MSU emphasizes engaged learning.
-You can expect interactive discussions, group projects, and real-world case studies led by MSU’s distinguished faculty.
-Many programs cater to working professionals, featuring part-time pacing and no required campus visits.
+MSU emphasizes engaged learning through interactive discussions, group projects, and applied case studies led by experienced faculty.
+Many programs are designed for working professionals and offer part-time pacing with no required campus visits.
+MSU is consistently recognized for the quality of its online graduate business programs.

-Highlighted Program: Master of Science (MS) in Management, Strategy, & Leadership
+Highlighted Program: MS in Management, Strategy, & Leadership

 Format: 100% online